 It’s a safe place to store personal details, encrypted so only the artist can access them.

-Carlotta De Ninni is the CEO of the new company, as a non-profit organization The Creative Passport, which has been working on the project for four years as part of the Mycelia think-tank.
+Carlotta De Ninni is the CEO of the new company, a non-profit organization The Creative Passport, which has been working on the project for four years as part of the Mycelia think-tank.

 Carlotta De Ninni said: “At a time when business opportunities are limited due to the coronavirus pandemic, enabling music producers to better own and manage their data in a simple way has become even more important.
 With ongoing discussions with other third-party service providers interested in connecting to the Creative Passport, combined with constant feedback from artists, we look forward to making this the digital identity tool industry-leading premium for the creative industry. “